Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Watsonia's median income among taxpayers is $60,696.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, Watsonia's median income among taxpayers is $60,696.
 The average income in the suburb is $72,429.
-Both figures are above the national average.
-In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Watsonia's median and average incomes as of September 2025 would be approximately $65,703 and $78,404 respectively.
-Census 2021 income data shows that in Watsonia, household, family, and personal incomes cluster around the 62nd percentile nationally.
-The $1,500 - $2,999 income bracket dominates with 32.4% of residents (1,812 people), consistent with broader trends across the surrounding region showing 32.8% in the same category.
-High housing costs consume 15.2% of income, but strong earnings place disposable income at the 59th percentile nationally.
+This is above the national average.
+Comparing to Greater Melbourne's median of $57,688 and average of $75,164 shows Watsonia's incomes are higher.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Watsonia would be approximately $65,703 (median) and $78,404 (average) as of September 2025.
+Census 2021 income data indicates that incomes in Watsonia cluster around the 62nd percentile nationally.
+The majority of residents, 32.4% or 1,812 people, fall into the $1,500 - 2,999 income bracket.
+This is consistent with broader trends across the surrounding region where 32.8% are in the same category.
+High housing costs consume 15.2% of income in Watsonia.
+Despite this, strong earnings place disposable income at the 59th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income